wjwillemse/ruleminer/docs/interval_arithmetics.md

 # Interval arithmetics

-Ruleminer provides a complete implementation of interval arithmetics when evaluating rules (see for a general description the [Wiki page](https://en.wikipedia.org/wiki/Interval_arithmetic) on Interval Arithmetics.
+Ruleminer provides a complete implementation of interval arithmetics when evaluating rules (see for a general description the [Wiki page](https://en.wikipedia.org/wiki/Interval_arithmetic) on Interval Arithmetics).
 This allows for evaluating rules in the same manner as XBRL validation rules which is based on Interval arithmetics.
+You can define different interval definitions for different columns.

 ## Implementation of interval arithmetics for operators